tejasps28/tejasps28.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Robotics, Deep Learning, and Computer Science
+subtitle: Robotics and Computer Vision

 profile:
   align: right